julienlevasseur/jekyll-theme-basically-basic/_posts/2017-12-28-git_configure_a_remote_for_a_fork.md

 ---
-title: GIT - Configure a remote for a fork
+title: "GIT - Configure a remote for a fork"
 excerpt:
 tags:
 	- git